 Heat.
 Smog.
 Chaos.
 Extreme poverty.
 Enormous wealth.
 Heat.
 More chaos.
 First impressions of Delhi can be overwhelming.

-It didn’t help that I’d been reading Rana Dasgupta’s disturbing portrait of Delhi, depicting the capital city not as the centre of a vibrant and emerging nation (a media construct, as we now know) but as a brutally divided city, which two decades after India’s economic ‘year zero’ has much more in common with contemporary Moscow than, say, New York at the dawn of the twentieth century.
+It didn’t help that I’d been reading Rana Dasgupta’s disturbing portrait of Delhi, depicting the capital not as the centre of a vibrant and emerging nation (a media construct, as we now know) but as a brutally divided metropolis, which two decades after India’s economic ‘year zero’ has much more in common with contemporary Moscow than, say, New York at the dawn of the twentieth century.

 Even so, you would expect a city as vast and dense as Delhi would be at its densest right at the centre, especially given the city’s hyper-inflating land prices.
 But New Delhi – the ‘city’ planned by Lutyens to be the imposing central government district of the new capital – is unexpectedly vast and open.